Saudi Arabia PDPL Compliance: How to Prepare

 - Minimize duplicate or sensitive data: Enable data minimization with duplicate identification and apply retention rules based on a legal purpose.

-- Report on whose data they have: Enable correction workflows and validate whether sensitive data is being captured.
+- Report on data risk: Enable correction workflows and validate whether sensitive data is being captured.

 Any organization processing the personal data of Saudi Arabia residents should ensure they’re in compliance with PDPL and pay close attention to any updates released from regulators over the next few months.